Seirdy/moac/README.md

 2. MOAC's main focus is password generation optimized for _non-human entry_ (e.g., auto-entry by a password manager); generating passwords containing grapheme clusters is generally not useful for such a use-case.

 The use-case for a generic random-string generator certainly exists, but isn't a significant enough focus to demand this great a refactor.

+### How does MOAC handle characters with special behavior, like non-printable or mark characters?

+When reading custom charsets, the `moac-pwgen` program only accepts Unicode code points that correspond to printable characters, excluding marks (some software incorrectly estimates password length when presented with marks).
+Other code points are ignored and trigger a warning sent to STDERR.
+This ensures that generated passwords work well with fickle software and behave as predictably as possible.

+`moac` and the public functions in the Go library do not restrict acceptable Unicode ranges; they should work with all Unicode code points.

 ### Why are MOAC's default values the values of the observable universe?